10 Mental Health Programs for High School Students

 2. NAMI Ending the Silence

-Many school systems and organizations offer NAMI’s 50-minute mental health program designed specifically to help middle and high school students recognize warning signs, understand conditions, and find resources for help.
+Many school systems and organizations offer NAMI’s free 50-minute mental health program designed specifically to help middle and high school students recognize warning signs, understand mental health conditions, and find resources for help.
 (NAMI also offers Ending the Silence For Families, a 1-hour presentation for adults.)
 You can search by zip code for programs near you.

 3. Mental Health First Aid for Teens (tMHFA)